 - kaput (adj.)

-- 1895, "finished, worn out, dead," from German kaputt "destroyed, ruined, lost" (1640s), which in this sense probably is a misunderstanding of the phrase capot machen, a partial translation of French faire capot, a phrase which meant "to win all the tricks (from the other player) in piquet," an obsolete card game.
-Capot also was the verb for what one does to the opponent in winning this way.
+- "finished, worn out, dead," 1895, from German kaputt "destroyed, ruined, lost" (1640s), which in this sense probably is a misunderstanding of the phrase capot machen, a partial translation of French faire capot, a phrase which meant "to win all the tricks (from the other player) in piquet," an obsolete card game.
 Literally "to make a bonnet;" perhaps the notion is throwing a hood over the other player, but faire capot also meant in French marine jargon "to overset in a squall when under sail."
 The word was popularized in English during World War I.

 "Kaput" -- a slang word in common use which corresponds roughly to the English "done in," the French "fichu."
 Everything enemy was "kaput" in the early days of German victories.
 [F. Britten Austin, "According to Orders," New York, 1919]